How Much Should Sim Techs Earn?

-With this article I am going to keep it simply about the numbers.
-Check out my article on “What to REALLY look for when hiring a Sim Tech” to find out more about avenues of simulation experience.
+Last week we were asked how much medical simulation technicians (Sim Techs) should earn based off their level of education and experience, and the answer really does depend on background and experience.
+With this article we are going to keep it simply about the numbers.
+Check out our other article on “What to REALLY look for when hiring a Sim Tech” to find out more about avenues of clinical simulation experience.

 Level I ~ $35,000/yr: Student working on their AA/BA with some healthcare experience (EMT, CNA, RNA, PM) with limited Audio/Visual (A/V) and standard computer skills.

 Level II ~$45,000 /yr: Relevant AA/BA, healthcare experience and/or license, demonstrated computer skills and some A/V production ability.